sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.

 ## CryptoCurrency
-- [What Cryotocurrency  enthusiasts won't tell](http://www.ofnumbers.com/2017/09/21/eight-things-cryptocurrency-enthusiasts-probably-wont-tell-you/) : Eight Things Cryptocurrency Enthusiasts Probably Won’t Tell You
+- [What Cryptocurrency  enthusiasts won't tell](http://www.ofnumbers.com/2017/09/21/eight-things-cryptocurrency-enthusiasts-probably-wont-tell-you/) : Eight Things Cryptocurrency Enthusiasts Probably Won’t Tell You
 - [Blockchain Basics](https://www.sitepen.com/blog/2017/09/21/blockchain-basics/) : Great introduction to blockchain

 ## For those who want to start a small project but can't find the ideas